This article by U. Mahesh Prabhu is part of The Kautilya Project of Vedic Management Center

 While most Muslims could be contained by a just response, not all Muslims will be open to it.
 We’ve substantial testimonies in this regard.
 Those who will never be satisfied are fanatics who believe in the words of their Prophet verbatim and believe in a greater place (read Jannat) outside this material realm, flush with all sorts of pleasures of senses – including 66 Houries (virgin women promised to the “martyrs of jihad”).
 For them, death is more desirable than life – be it their, of their loved ones or even their sworn enemies.
 They are willing to become suicide bombers because they believe they’ll reach a place in heaven where they’ll have dozens of virgin women to enjoy for eternity.
 There’s no point in trying to instil sense in such people.
 They are best handled by Bhed– brute force.
 But Muslims who want to live a happy life in this material world are better handled by Dam or Damya – gifts and incentives – and Danda– punishments – if the gifts fail.

 We’ve seen some governments giving unjust incentives to Muslims, particularly in Europe where Muslim men marry multiple women, and have children from him on a regular basis while then claiming social benefits from the government.
-While all religions must be respected, it must be understood that any special provisions, or favours to one set of religious people is sure to result in a sense of discontentment, anger and agitation from others.
+While all religions must be respected, it must be understood that any special provisions, or favors to one set of religious people are sure to result in a sense of discontentment, anger, and agitation from others.
 When discontentment arises, this is a sure way to create civil unrest – which, like creepers, cripple the very fabric of a nation with its ideas and ideals.

 If Muslims do deserve right to refuge, then a few ground rules must be set.
 A Uniform Civil Code is crucial.